Is Single-View Mesh Reconstruction Ready for Robotics?: Desiderata

 \section{Desiderata}

-For existing open-vocabulary 3D reconstruction models to be effectively integrated into digital twin environments that leverage physics simulators, they must fulfil several key requirements.
-These requirements ensure that the reconstructed models are not only visually accurate but also physically meaningful, allowing for realistic interactions within a simulation.
+For robotic manipulation tasks such as grasping, placing, and rearranging objects on tabletops, existing single-view, category-agnostic 3D reconstruction models must fulfil several key requirements to ensure that the reconstructed models are not only visually accurate but also physically meaningful, allowing for realistic interactions within a simulation.
 Furthermore, deployment in the real world results in constraints regarding the available input data and available computational resources.
 In this section, we motivate several requirements that are key for digital twinning on robotic platforms in the wild.

 \paragraph{Reconstruction Accuracy} Robot manipulation is highly sensitive to accuracy in perceptual system components.
 For successful robot grasping and manipulation, surface estimates should be within 1mm of the true object surface \cite{morgan_vision-driven_2021,zha_semantic_2020}.
 Some use-cases, such as assembly or part insertion, can even require sub-millimetre tolerances \cite{ota_autonomous_2024,niu_tolerance-guided_2021,lim_grasping_2023}.
 For our evaluation setting of household environments, we set the target accuracy to 2mm.